ImmanuelM404/Spec-Capstone/README.md

 4. Data Sources: Nba_Api, probasketballapi, NBA.com, ESPN

-5.Acceptance Criteria: As a user I should be able to evaulate whether a NBA players performance improved or declined after All-Star break by total points, rebounds, assist and turnovers (player efficency) by comparing to before All-Star break stats.
+5.Acceptance Criteria: As a user I should be able to evaulate whether a NBA player's performance improved or declined after All-Star break by total points, rebounds, assist and turnovers (player efficency) by comparing to before All-Star break stats.